Updates on dipolar anisotropy in local measurements of the Hubble constant from Cosmicflows-4

-As our goal is to test for possible anisotropic signals, particular care must be taken when working with the CF4 catalog and, if necessary, when selecting sub-samples.
-As shown in Fig.~\ref{fig:Full_CF4_gal}, which plots the CF4 catalogue in galactic coordinates, and in Fig.~21 of \cite{Tully:2022rbj}, which uses Cartesian coordinates for the observed radial recessional velocities, the full sample is not uniformly distributed across the sky.
-In particular, data are missing in the Zone of Avoidance around the Galactic plane, and there is a clear excess of objects in the northern hemisphere due to SDSS coverage.
+As our goal is to test for possible anisotropic signals and their variation moving farther from us — which will be accounted for by dividing the full sample into radial shells — particular care must then be taken when working with the CF4 catalogue.
+As can be seen in Fig.~\ref{fig:Full_CF4_gal}, which plots the catalogue objects in galactic coordinates, and in Fig.~21 of \cite{Tully:2022rbj}, which uses Cartesian coordinates for the observed radial recessional velocities, the full sample is not uniformly distributed across the sky.
+In particular, data are missing in the Zone of Avoidance around the galactic plane, and there is an obvious excess of objects in the northern hemisphere due to SDSS coverage.